androdri1/VPHICOLelasticity/README.md

-#Replication files for Price elasticity of demand for voluntary health insurance plans in Colombia
+# Replication files for Price elasticity of demand for voluntary health insurance plans in Colombia in BMC Health Services Research

 File *Step 4 Estimacion Modelo de selección_vSofia2.do* replicates the main tables and figures using 'Hogar_gasto_completo2.dta', which is in the derived data folder.
 Please amend the folders at the top of each do-file.